 Going for talent repositories is probably the first thing that comes to mind when you need to bring extra hands on deck.
 Below, we've listed the benefits and shortcomings of hiring freelance developers.

-- Freelancers aren’t full-time employees, so you can cut overhead costs;
+- Freelance remote developers for hire aren’t full-time employees, so you can cut overhead costs;

-- Freelance platforms offer a broad pool of talent, so finding remote developers within the needed skill-rate ratio is relatively easy;
+- Freelance platforms offer a broad pool of remote developers for hire, so finding remote developers within the needed skill-rate ratio is relatively easy;

 - You can end and renew cooperation with little to no notice period, depending on your needs.